mrfdev/1MB/README.md

 ## Can I contribute?

 Sure, I am still learning everything, feel free to show me how.
-Contribute through code suggestions, improvements, bug fixes, etc. Just please know the end result will be like: "I made this, most of it, and with contributions of others".
+Contribute through code suggestions, improvements, bug fixes, etc. Just please know the result will be like: "I made this, most of it, and with contributions of others".

 ## Support?

 If you require support, maybe these scripts aren't for you.
 But, you're always free to open a new issue and if I know the answer I will share it.
-Support is not for the 1MB server, but for the resources I share on this repository.
+Support is not for the 1MB server, but for the resources, I share on this repository.

 ## Server IP (Can I play?)

-If you wish to play, please understand we're a family friendly survival server, we do not tolerate abuse, /rules breaking, etc.
+If you wish to play, please understand we're a family-friendly survival server, we do not tolerate abuse, /rules breaking, etc.

 `1moreblock.com:25565` (Java Edition: 1.19.2)